Absolute NZ Jobs

 Duration: 9 days to 12 months

 Explore the highlights of the North Island on a 9 day adventure, before spending up to 12 months living and working in NZ.
-Discover a galaxy of glow-worms in Waitomo, experience hot springs, bubbling mud pools and explosive geysers in Rotorua, join a Maori tribe for an evening, and see thundering waterfalls before settling down with our experienced jobs team will set you up with everything you need to live and work here for up to 12 months.
+Discover a galaxy of glow-worms in Waitomo, experience hot springs, bubbling mud pools and explosive geysers in Rotorua, join a Maori tribe for lunch, and see thundering waterfalls before settling down with our experienced jobs team will set you up with everything you need to live and work here for up to 12 months.
 We help you find work anywhere in NZ and, with a jobs database overflowing with job options and a dedicated jobs team, you will be able to pick up some incredible work opportunities and awesome CV skills!
 This is an opportunity to earn as you travel that you don't want to miss!

 Looking to explore the South Island more?
 Check out the Absolute NZ Jobs - South Island